1. Table of contents

 • Proof of income and Benefit award letters

-• Are officially considered homeless or at risk of becoming homeless within 2 months
+• Are legally considered homeless or at risk of becoming homeless within 2 months

 • Have not deliberately acted in a way that has caused you to be homeless